Data-Driven Optimization: How The Moneyball Method Can Grow Revenue

 There’s one little glitch in the movement.
 We’ve quickly moved from “available data” to “abundant data” to “BIG data.”

 CMO’s are swamped with information and are struggling to make sense of it all.
 It’s a matter of getting lost in the immensity of the forest and forgetting about the trees.
+And sometimes, CMO’s can come across data that might seem interesting but can turn out to be wrong.

 We want the fruits of a data-driven culture.
 We just aren’t sure where or how to pick them.